 Your transport scooter can be disassembled into five sections without tools: the seat, basket, battery pack, front section and rear section.
 Please be sure to follow these steps to properly assemble and disassemble your scooter.

 Disassembly:

-Step 1: Pull upward on the swivel release lever to remove the seat from the post.
+Pull up on the swivel release lever to remove the seat from the post.